oct0xor/oct0xor.github.io/_posts/2018-02-07-ps4_registry.md

 title: PS4 Registry Editor
 ---

-I recently reverse engineered the PS4 registry file format and created a simple tool to view and edit it.
+I recently reverse engineered the PS4 registry format and created a simple tool to view and edit it.

 **Sony loves to encrypt and obfuscate everything.**
 **It's always very fun to solve this.**